antonioalmudevar/variational_classifier/README.md

 The following explains how to launch the experiments proposed in the paper.
 To do so, each of the scripts found in the **bin** folder is used.
 In all of them, some of their input arguments are of the form *config_x*.
 In this case, the different values that *config_x* can take are those found in the **configs/x** directory.
 In the case where **x=data**, not all scripts are prepared to be launched with all databases in the **configs/data** folder.
 Only those presented in the paper.
 The results of all experiments are stored in the **results** folder which will be created in case it do not exist.
-We do not provide the trained models or the results, as they exceed the allowed storage limit and do not contribute to the understanding of our proposal.
+We do not provide the trained models or the results.
 Except for ImageNet, the experiments are quickly trainable and reproducible.

 ### Classification performance